Johnathan McKinstry: Uganda national team

 On 30 September 2019, McKinstry signed a three-year contract as head coach of the Uganda national football team, replacing French national Sébastien Desabre, who took up a head coaching position with Pyramids FC of Egypt in July 2019.

 McKinstry was selected from a pool of 137 applicants, including Africa Cup of Nations winning coach Hugo Broos.
 Federation of Uganda Football Associations CEO Edgar Watson outlined that the Federation settled on McKinstry as he "fits in our vision of being the number one footballing nation in Africa on and off the pitch".

 Upon his appointment, McKinstry outlined that his ambitions for the team not only extended to returning to the African Cup of Nations, but also to guide Uganda to their first FIFA World Cup.

 On 19 December 2019, McKinstry guided Uganda to victory in the 2019 CECAFA Cup, winning all 6 games throughout the tournament.

 On 19 April 2021, it was confirmed by Federation of Uganda Football Associations that McKinstry had reached an agreement with FUFA to bring an end to his 18 months at the helm of the Uganda Cranes.

 In his 18 months in charge, McKinstry recorded a 67% win rate from 18 games, including 12 wins, 3 draws and only 3 defeats.
 This represents the best 'win' and 'undefeated' record of any Uganda national team coach in over 15 years.

 Gor Mahia FC

 On 29 July 2022, McKinstry was appointed Head Coach of Gor Mahia FC, Kenya's most successful club side.

 The club announced that they had agreed an initial two-year contract.

+McKinstry inherited a team in turmoil at a time when it was serving a FIFA transfer ban, was operating with a lean squad and due to off-field issues was struggling to raise enough players to conduct effective training sessions at the time of his arrival.

+Despite these challenges, his first season at the club would end in success - guiding Gor Mahia to win the Kenyan Premier League title.

+McKinstry followed up his successful debut season with a further improved performance the following year.
+Leading Gor Mahia to win the 2023-24 FKF Charity Shield and the 2023-24 Kenyan Premier League with an 8 point margin over their nearest rivals.

+In recognition of these achievement, McKinstry was name FKF Coach of the Year for 2024.

+The Gambia national team

+On 1 June 2024, McKinstry was appointed Head Coach of The Gambia national football team on a 2-year contract.